zmess24/personal-website-nextjs/src/posts/gradient-descent-scratch.md

 With a cost function now in place, we're ready to figure out how to tune our $θ₀$ and $θ₁$ values in order to bring down the total cost of our pricing hypothesis function.
 We will do so by calculating what is called the "gradient" (mathamtically known as the partial derivative) of our cost function, i.e measuring how small changes in our theta values affect the overall cost of our predictions.
 This concept of gradients is crucial, so let's go over it in more depth before moving into the actual Gradient Descent formula.

-To help us, let's go through an imaginary exercise.
-Imagine you're a hiker standing on a large hill that has suddenly become incredibly foggy, so you can only see the ground directly in front of you.
+To help us, let's think through an imaginary scenario.
+Imagine you're a hiker standing on a large hill that has suddenly become incredibly foggy, so much so that you can only see the ground directly in front of you.
 Due to the changing weather conditions, you decide you need to descend the hill as quickly as possile.
-Logically speaking, the easiest way to accomplish this would be to look around you in every direction, take a step where the path descends the steepest, and repeat this process until you reach the bottom.
+Logically speaking, the easiest way to do so would be to look around you in every direction, take a step where the path descends the steepest, and repeat this process until you reach the bottom.
 The "gradient", in this context, would be your sense of whether the ground underneath your feet slopes up or down with each step you take.
-In the context of Linear Regression, a gradient is largly the same - it mathmatically guides us in knowing the direction and extent to which we should adjust our theta values to reduce the cost of our predictions.
+In the context of Linear Regression, a gradient has largely the same meaning - it mathmatically guides us in knowing the direction and extent to which we should adjust our theta values to reduce the cost of our predictions.

 Let's zoom out for a second by looking at the MSE's for a range of potential $θ₁$ values for our linear hypothesis function.

 ![](/images/posts/linear-regression-scatch/figure-10.png)

 Notice something interesting?
 As $θ₁$ approaches 3 (which we know to be the best answer), our cost gradually descends until it reaches $0$, and then once $θ₁$ moves past $3$, the cost gradually increases at exactly the same rate.
-Plotting this out on a graph results in a parabola:
+Plotting this out on a graph results in a parabola.

 ```python
 X=[0, 1, 2, 3, 4, 5, 6]